 - Malaria can kill within 24 hours of symptom onset.1

-- There were 212 million new cases of malaria worldwide in 2015, with 90% of these cases occurring in the WHO Africa Region.2
+- In 2016, an estimated 216 million cases of malaria occurred worldwide, with 90% of these cases occurring in the WHO Africa Region.2